-Derived from this prepayment, the Company immediately recognized the unamortised transaction costs in the consolidated statement of income as of that date for \$13,899.
+Derived from this prepayment, the Company immediately recognized the corresponding transaction costs, related to the Senior Notes mentioned above, in the consolidated statement of income as of that date for \$13,899.

-d.
+h.
 Credit renewal with Export Development Canada

 On May 25, 2021, the Company entered into an agreement with Export Development Canada for the renewal of the bilateral committed revolving loan agreement for up to US \$50 million, or its equivalent in pesos, extending its maturity from June 2021 to June 2024.
 As of December 31, 2021, the drawn amount was US \$27 million and Ps.
 50 million.
 For the portion in pesos, the interests are payable monthly at a rate of TIIE 28 days + 1.75%, while for the portion in dollars they are payable monthly at a rate of Libor 1M + 2.00%.